From start to finish: Tips for a successful locums assignment

 According to Dr. Sloan, there are three parts to your offboarding.

 “First is your timesheet,” she says.
-“Most places, a supervisor has to sign your timesheets, so you want to make sure that's done and taken care of.
-And second, run the list — who are the patients in-house, what room number they’re in, what's their diagnosis, what day they had surgery, what they may need in the next couple of days.”
+“In most places, a supervisor has to sign your timesheets, so you want to make sure that's done and taken care of.
+And second, run the list — who the in-house patients are, their room number, their diagnosis, what day they had surgery, and what they might need in the next couple of days.”

 Last, make sure to say goodbye to the staff and let them know when you’re leaving.
 If you can, let them know who’s coming in next.